August 2025 Updates

 I'm unsure about billing Walmart for overages.
 What can you tell me to be reassured?

 Suppliers have been billing Walmart for overages for years.
 Walmart reps have stated in public forums about the practice, supplying best practices.
-SupplyPike has helped numerous suppliers bill for overages and get paid on a vast majority of what is billed.
+SupplyPike has helped hundreds of suppliers bill for overages and get paid on a vast majority of what is billed.
 An option exists to only start with a small sample of POs or a single month, go through the process and wait to get paid, to feel more comfortable with going after the entire 2 year window.

 How to Bill Walmart for Overages

-1. Open the Overages page on the left side of the SupplyPike app underneath the Walmart section.
+Open the Overages page on the left side of the SupplyPike app underneath the Walmart section.

 Solutions to translate the SupplyPike Overage Report into invoices sent to Walmart